Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the Apache 2.0 - see the `LICENSE-2.0.txt` file for details.

 ## Acknowledgments